choiyhking/manual/jetson_nano_kernel_rebuild.md

 # Enable KVM module, GIC on Jetson Nano

-How to rebuild the kernel to activate KVM on the Nvidia Jetson Nano
+How to rebuild the kernel to activate KVM and GIC on the Nvidia Jetson Nano

 original reference: https://github.com/lattice0/jetson_nano_kvm